noi-techpark/odh-docs/source/architecture.rst

 contains all the business logic and handles all the connections with the underling database using the |dal|.
-The |bdp| is composed by different modules: A :program:`Writer`, that receives data from the Data Sources and stores them in the Database using the |dal|
+The |bdp| is composed by different modules: A :program:`Writer`, that receives data from the Data Sources and stores them in the Database using the |dal|\.

-Communication with the Data Sources is guaranteed by the :strong:`Data Collectors`, which are Java application built on top of the :program:`dc-interface` that use a |dto| for each different source to correctly import the data.
+Communication with the Data Sources is guaranteed by the :strong:`Data Collectors`, which are Java applications built on top of the :program:`dc-interface` that use a |dto| for each different source to correctly import the data.
 Dual to the :program:`dc-interface`, the :program:`ws-interface` allows the export of DTOs to web services,